 We have developed a dual tube/detector micro-CT system and used it with nanoparticle-based contrast agents for theranostics (i.e. therapy and diagnostics) such as iodinated liposomes and gold nanoparticles in various cancer and cardiac applications.
 We were the first to demonstrate dual energy CT imaging using dual nanoparticles (gold and iodine) to image two important vascular biomarkers in tumors—the microvascular blood volume and vascular permeability.
 Dual energy CT enabled separation of iodine and calcium or iodine and gold, and it was applied by us in imaging myocardial infarction, classification of atherosclerotic plaque composition, and the classification of tumor aggressiveness in classification of lung cancer, and classification of radiation therapy response in primary sarcoma tumors.
 On contrast agents we collaborate with Drs.
 Ketan Ghaghada and Jennifer West.

 Photon-counting detectors are a promising new technology for CT.
 They provide energy-resolved CT data at very high spatial resolution without electronic noise and with improved tissue contrasts.
-We have now developed two preclinical imaging systems using photon counting detectors and applied them for performing spectral CT of tumors and the beating murine heart.
+We have now developed three preclinical imaging systems using photon counting detectors and applied them for performing spectral CT of tumors and the beating murine heart.
 The systems are described next.

 · 2 Varian G297 x-ray tubes (fs=0.3/0.8 mm)